Property Management Blog

 Is There a Security Deposit Limit in Oklahoma?

 There is no limit that they must abide by.
-You can charge the tenant as much or as little as you want.
-You must, however, be careful not to undercharge or overcharge tenants.
+Landlords can charge the renter as much or as little as they want.
+A landlord must, however, be careful not to undercharge or overcharge Oklahoma tenants.

 contract with the heading rent and security deposit

-Undercharging tenants can leave you vulnerable to financial strain.
-The amount you charge may not be able to cover the potential financial losses resulting from the tenant’s negligence or carelessness.
+Undercharging renters can leave landlords vulnerable to financial strain.
+The amount they charge may not be able to cover the potential financial losses resulting from the tenant’s negligence or carelessness.

-On the other hand, overcharging can make your property less desirable in the eyes of prospective tenants.
-Consequently, you may experience high vacancy rates resulting in lost rental income.
+On the other hand, overcharging can make their property less desirable in the eyes of prospective tenants.
+Consequently, landlords may experience high vacancy rates resulting in lost rental income.

 When Must Landlords in Oklahoma Return Tenants’ Security Deposits?

-After an Oklahoma tenant moves out, you must return their security deposit within 45 days, less any allowable deductions.
-You must also provide the tenant with an itemized list of statements as well.
+After an Oklahoma tenant moves out, a landlord must return their security deposit within 45 days, less any justified deductions.
+The landlord must also provide the tenant with an itemized list of statements as well.

 However, the 45-day period will only begin counting after any of the following events occur:

-• The lease has expired and the tenant has moved out.
+• The lease or rental agreement has expired and the tenant has moved out.

-• The tenant has delivered the possession of the property back to you.
+• The tenant has delivered the possession of the property back to the landlord.

-• The tenant has requested a refund of their deposit, less allowable deductions.
+• The tenant has requested a refund of their security deposit, less allowable deductions.

 • The tenant will have up to six months to make a written request once they move out.
-If they fail to do so, you won’t have any responsibility to make any refund.
+If they fail to do so, landlords in Oklahoma won’t have any responsibility to make any refund.

 How Must Landlords Store Their Tenants’ Security Deposits?

-Oklahoma requires that landlords keep their tenants’ deposits in a separate account.
+Oklahoma law requires landlords keep their tenants’ security deposits in a separate account.
 The account must be registered with the Oklahoma Real Estate Commission and domiciled in a bank in the state of Oklahoma.

 hand placing coins into a clear big bank